-- a) Freedom of expression and access to information shall be promoted and protected in all media and communication channels. - b) Media professionals shall operate freely and independently without fear of intimidation, censorship, or harassment. - c) Ethical and professional standards shall be upheld in all media operations and dissemination. - d) Digital media platforms and technologies shall be used responsibly and ethically, and their development and use shall be encouraged. - e) Regulatory frameworks and mechanisms shall be established to promote accountability and transparency in the media sector.
+- i) Freedom of expression and access to information shall be promoted and protected in all media and communication channels. - ii) Media professionals shall operate freely and independently without fear of intimidation, censorship, or harassment. - iii) Ethical and professional standards shall be upheld in all media operations and dissemination. - iv) Digital media platforms and technologies shall be used responsibly and ethically, and their development and use shall be encouraged. - v) Regulatory frameworks and mechanisms shall be established to promote accountability and transparency in the media sector.